 Tdj

-[8] : 15.
-Mar 2004 17:06
+15. Mar 2004 17:06

-TdJ, I beg to differ on account of the Wok Zombie demo.
+I beg to differ on account of the Wok Zombie demo.
 In my own warped perception of reality, it was the best Floppy 2004 prod with Brief Bursts of Happiness hot on its heels.
-A demo designer such as Hollowman needn’t concern itself with ’upholding his standards of ye olde’, he needs to look at himself and decide his own direction.
-Besides, I don’t see any great deviation from his older work - it’s clear that Hollowman and co. are experimenting.
+A demo designer such as Hollowman neednt concern itself with upholding his standards of ye olde, he needs to look at himself and decide his own direction.
+Besides, I dont see any great deviation from his older work - its clear that Hollowman and co. are experimenting.
 In this case, Wok Zombie is a demo which is light-hearted and just wants to have fun, without taking itself seriously.
-A theme which is different from Hollowman’s usually deeper ’stuff’, coupled with new techniques, effects, graphics, music... it needs time to mature, and one has to find out what works and what doesn’t.
-For me, it worked very nicely.
-The walking undead is a theme which lends itself perfectly for cheesiness.
-As a fan of everything Zombie (well, everything Romero’s trilogy and Resident Evil to be more specific), I was pleasantly surprised.
-I admit, though, that the demo, by trying to combine the cheesy elements with the mystique, lacked Focus (contrary to BBOH, which was one tight package) but hey..
-Zombies aren’t particularly known for being Focused.
-Show them two pieces of brain and they won’t know what to go for.
-Give the crew time, DJ.
-I’m sure they’ll grind into their style, and when they do, their choice of theme and technique will not be so much of a deciding factor anymore - it will be a pleasant experience regardless.
-With that said, I’m off decapping a Zombie or two for mommy.
-Maybe they last longer, but my Shotgun at point blank sure is stronger...
+A theme which is different from Hollowmans usually deeper stuff, coupled with new techniques, effects, graphics, music... it needs time to mature, and one has to find out what works and what doesnt.

 Vip

-[9] : 15.
-Mar 2004 17:48
+15. Mar 2004 17:48

-One thing that you might want to take into account when analyzing Hollowman’s latest demos is that I’m more responsible for the theme and story (or lack thereof) than he is.
-That’s probably why Emanation Machine and Wok Zombie aren’t up to Hollowman’s usual standards.
-Or maybe it’s just that our styles don’t fit together very well.
-Anyway, if we eat our broccoli, I’m sure our favorite coder and graphician will be back with more kickass stuff in the future.
+One thing that you might want to take into account when analyzing Hollowmans latest demos is that Im more responsible for the theme and story (or lack thereof) than he is.
+Thats probably why Emanation Machine and Wok Zombie arent up to Hollowmans usual standards.
+Or maybe its just that our styles dont fit together very well.
+Anyway, if we eat our broccoli, Im sure our favorite coder and graphician will be back with more kickass stuff in the future.

 puterman

-[10] : 15.
-Mar 2004 18:12
+15. Mar 2004 18:12

 @7: Oh, the difference lies in the fact that BBOH was THE biggest demoexperience for me since "Hunger".
-I feel this is a demo of really vital importance for the further development of the demoscene and I think don’t think it should be waved away.
-"Cycle" might be nice in all its glory, but i’d rather see one BBOH than five of it, because of how it can effect peoples view of demos.
+I feel this is a demo of really vital importance for the further development of the demoscene and I think dont think it should be waved away.
+"Cycle" might be nice in all its glory, but id rather see one BBOH than five of it, because of how it can effect peoples view of demos.
 But in general we share the same opinion, I just find it more important.

 Twoflower/Triad

-[11] : 15.
-Mar 2004 18:44
+15. Mar 2004 18:44

 @10: I prefer BBOH too, as I stated in my review of it.
-I just didn’t consider it good enough for 4 stars (Psykolog quality, so to speak).
+I just didnt consider it good enough for 4 stars (Psykolog quality, so to speak).

 Tdj

-[12] : 15.
-Mar 2004 18:49
+15. Mar 2004 18:49

-@8: I don’t expect Hollowman to uphold his old standards, I expect him to surpass them.
+@8: I dont expect Hollowman to uphold his old standards, I expect him to surpass them.
 I expect him to make me think, to make me feel.
 Quite a lot of expectations, yes, but justified by his output in the past.
-Ofcourse he has no obligations towards me (or anybody else) at all, but that doesn’t mean I can’t be dissapointed.
-Fortunately you weren’t :)
+Ofcourse he has no obligations towards me (or anybody else) at all, but that doesnt mean I cant be dissapointed.
+Fortunately you werent :)

 Tdj

-[13] : 15.
-Mar 2004 18:52
+15. Mar 2004 18:52

 @9: I must admit that I had higher hopes for you & Hollowman as a team, because you both had proven to be able delivering original products (I still like Thief a lot).
-And I think you’ve got much more potential than you showed so far.
-For the record though: I wasn’t that dissapointed with Emanation Machine.
+And I think youve got much more potential than you showed so far.
+For the record though: I wasnt that dissapointed with Emanation Machine.
 I think :)

 Tdj

-[14] : 15.
-Mar 2004 19:32
+15. Mar 2004 19:32

 @8, 9: just to make one thing clear: the demo would have gotten the same amount of stars if it would have been made by somebody else.